watson-developer-cloud/visual-recognition-coreml/README.md

 1. After the package is done installing, you will find the Visual Recognition framework in the Carthage/Build/iOS directory.
 From this folder, drag `VisualRecognitionV3.framework` into your project's workspace, in the Core Ml Vision Custom\ directory.
 The Watson Swift SDK makes it easy to keep track of your custom Core ML models and pull down new versions of custom classifiers from the IBM Cloud and store them on your device.

 1. Once you've dragged the framework into the workspace, go to the Core ML Vision Custom project settings by clicking on the project in the Project navigator.
-Under 'General,' scroll down to Embedded Binaries and click the '+' sign.
+Under `General`, scroll down to Embedded Binaries and click the `+` sign.
 Select the VisualRecognitionV3.framework.

 1. Paste the `api_key` from obtained from [Provisioning an instance of Visual Recognition](#provisioning-an-instance-of-visual-recognition) to the top of the `ImageClassificationViewController.swift` file in your project, where it says `{api_key}`.